 "completed over 120 ops reports with 100% accuracy, support key to success of OPERATION ANVIL TREE" (The term "support" does not specify individual achievement but suggests a team effort which weakens the bullet somewhat and makes it common enough to be a Success bullet comment.)

-A rating of Needs Improvement is used for accomplishments that do not meet established requirements and is described by language like, did not complete all requirements, failed to meet goals, despite efforts could not perform at required level, etc --any language that indicates that the accomplishment did not meet requirements.
-Words like strived, potential, progressed, improved, etc, are also used to indicate substandard performance.
+A rating of Needs Improvement is used for accomplishments that do not meet established requirements and is described by language like, did not complete all requirements, failed to meet goals, despite efforts could not perform at required level, etc -any language that indicates that the accomplishment did not meet requirements.
+Words like strived, tried, potential, progressed, improved, etc, are also used to indicate substandard performance.